allenmonkey970/AnimePahe-Downloader/README.md

-# animepahe-downloader
+# AnimePahe Downloader

-A Python script for automating the process of searching, extracting download links, and downloading anime episodes from [AnimePahe](https://animepahe.ru/).
+AnimePahe Downloader is a Python script that helps you search for anime, extract direct download links, and batch-download episodes from [AnimePahe](https://animepahe.ru/)—all from a simple command-line interface.
-This repo combines searching, link extraction, and batch video file downloads into a simple CLI workflow.

-## Features
+## What It Does

-- **Anime Search**: Search for anime titles
+- **Anime Search:** Find anime titles and view available episodes.
-- **Episode Listing**: Fetch and display episode lists with metadata.
+- **Episode Listings:** See episode lists along with useful metadata.
-- **Download Link Extraction**: Extract direct download links (subs/dubs, quality selection) for episodes.
+- **Download Link Extraction:** Get direct download links (choose subs/dubs and video quality).
-- **Batch Download Automation**: Download multiple episodes automatically using Selenium (undetected-chromedriver).
+- **Batch Downloads:** Download multiple episodes in one go, using Selenium and `undetected-chromedriver` to get around anti-bot measures.
-- **User-Friendly CLI**: Menu-driven interface for all actions.
+- **Easy CLI:** A menu-driven interface guides you through every step.

-## Usage
+## Getting Started

 ### 1. Clone the repository